AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/en/Mac-indepth/6-BrowsingSecurity.png" />

 Next we have the Security panel, where a module also known as Browsing Security is located.
 What it does is protection from malware and phishing websites.
-In essence, it is designed to warn you about malware and to protect you from web frauds such as the infamous phishing.

-> Please note that AdGuard is not an antivirus, but an entirely different program.
+> Note that AdGuard is not an antivirus, but an entirely different program.
 It will show you a warning if you are about to go onto an infected domain, but it cannot stop you from downloading anything suspicious or help you deal with already existing viruses.

 Phishing is a very common web fraud aimed at stealing personal data (passwords, bank account details, etc.).
 It is carried out using fake web pages mimicking popular websites or real services, such as web stores or social networks.
 Many phishing websites have URLs that only differ from the real ones in just a few symbols to put you off your guard.
 If a user enters their details on such a website, they’ll definitely end up in the wrong hands.